 Article V – Officers and Directors

 Section 2.
-The duties of the officers shall be as follows:
+The duties of the officers and Board of Directors shall be as follows:

-1. The president shall have executive supervision over the activities of the society.
+1. The president and Chairman of the Board shall have executive supervision over the activities of the society.

 3. The secretary shall keep the minutes of the society and maintain the Bylaws.
 The secretary shall be responsible for correspondence and submit all non-financial reports to Washington State and the United States.